Member Organizations

 Regulation of Accountancy Profession

-Professional accountants in Nigeria are regulated by the Financial Reporting Council of Nigeria (FRC) and at the professional level by two professional accountancy organizations operating in the jurisdiction—the Institute of Chartered Accountants of Nigeria (ICAN) and the Association of National Accountants of Nigeria (ANAN)
+Professional accountants in Nigeria are regulated at the statutory level by the Financial Reporting Council of Nigeria (FRC) and, at the professional level, by two professional accountancy organizations operating in the jurisdiction: the Institute of Chartered Accountants of Nigeria (ICAN) and the Association of National Accountants of Nigeria (ANAN).

-The FRC Act requires professional accountants in Nigeria to be registered with the FRC to be authorized to prepare financial statements and conduct statutory audits of PIEs.
-A practicing certificate issued by any one of the abovementioned national PAOs is required as part of the registration process to deliver services in a public practice.
+The FRC Act requires professional accountants to be registered with the FRC in order to prepare financial statements and conduct statutory audits of PIEs.
+A practicing certificate issued by ICAN or ANAN is required as part of the registration process for individuals delivering services in public practice.

 -